Biblical Theology

 Listen to this article

-In conclusion, Numbers 22:2 sets the stage for the story of Balak and Balaam, highlighting the fear and concern that arose in the heart of Balak due to Israel’s victories over the Amorites.
-This verse teaches us to consider the impact of our actions on others and emphasizes the need to live in a manner that reflects God’s character.
+In conclusion, this verse sets the stage for the story of Balak and Balaam, highlighting the fear and concern that arose in Balak’s heart because of Israel’s growing strength.
+It teaches us to consider the impact of our actions on others and emphasizes the need to live in a manner that reflects God’s character.

 Share this: